Starting school for the first time

 We send out offers for all on-time applications for children starting school for the first time by first class post on 16 April.
 If you have applied online we're also send you an email.

-- tell you about your offer over the phone
+- tell you about your transport entitlement by letter only, not over the phone

-- send information by email if you applied using a paper form
+- get the information to you by email if you applied online

-- discuss details with anyone not specified on the application form
+- only discuss the information with the people listed on the application

-- inform you of your outcome if your application is received late.
-Late application offers will be sent by first class post on 17 May
+- send late application offers by first class post on 17 May

 What to do when you have a school place offer